 The end of 2020 saw the onboarding of new team members for research retold.
 Despite not being able to work in an office together, we found the internal communication tools we had set up very useful.
 Our main tools for internal comms are Slack and Trello, two brilliant resources for communication and project management.
-We are delighted to start 2021 with in-house support from our graphic designer Sam Brown and research communicator and Phebe Bonilla PhD.
+We are delighted to start 2021 with in-house support from our graphic designer Sam Brown and research communicator Phebe Bonilla PhD.

 Securing medium to long term collaborations

 As we step into our 4th year as a company, we feel ready to commit and serve our clients on a more medium to long term basis.
 We are in the process of developing some exciting collaborations spanning 3 – 6 months and we hope to be able to become a partner for more organisations in this way in 2021.